 Malware is malicious software designed to attack and damage computer systems.
 This malicious software targets computers or servers to gain unauthorized access, corrupt files and steal information.

 The purpose of malware is to infiltrate the user’s device to steal, corrupt and manipulate data and files.
 All malware accesses devices or networks unauthorized for malicious purposes.
 Different types of malware have different infection approaches.

 What Are the Different Types of Malware?

 There are several types of malware available in today’s cyber world.
-Three of the most common malware types are listed below.
+Twelve of the most common malware types are listed below.

 Ransomware is a type of malware that encrypts user files to gain complete access to a computer.
 Before files are decrypted or released to the actual user, ransomware’s author typically demands a ransom payment.

 Adware is malware that shows users unwanted advertisements while browsing the internet.
 Adware typically serves ads that are intrusive and violate users’ privacy.
 Users may land on a malicious website via these intrusive advertisements.

 A rootkit is malware that enables cybercriminals to access computers and remotely control all computer activities from anywhere.